Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What are the total closing costs as a percent in Palembang in 2026?

-The specific fee categories that make up total closing costs in Palembang are BPHTB (buyer transfer tax), notary and PPAT fees, land office registration fees, and small document and verification costs.
+The fee categories that make up closing costs in Palembang include the BPHTB buyer transfer tax, notary/PPAT deed and service fees, land registration fees at the ATR/BPN office, and smaller costs for document translation, certification, and administrative processing.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Palembang.